MysteryPancake/Rule-Book/README.md

 * Arrays are preferred over sets.
 * All classes must be marked as `final` unless intended to be overwritten.
 If so, as many variables in the class as possible should be marked as `final`.
 * Unused variables must be set as `_`.
-* Structs must be used over classes when possible.
+* Structs must be used over classes where possible.
 * `arc4random` and `arc4random_uniform` must be used for random number generation.
 * `DispatchQueue` must be avoided.
 * `SKShapeNode` must never be used, as it leaks memory.